spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 published: false
 ---

-## CV template made with Gatsby
+## Cliffs/TL;DR

-The 'cliffs' of this or TL;DR are that I made an faq on my personal site and created an online CV built with Gatsby.
+I made an faq on my personal site for recruiters and created an online CV built with Gatsby.

 ## Preamble